RagaiAhmed/TestOpenCV/Readme.md

 it call sendMESSAGE() function which takes "S" as a parameter.
 #### sendMESSAGE(result) function
 this function checks if the arduino is Writable and write the result on it after converting it fron Qstring to stdString.
+#Arduino Code
+* this code we define REd and Blue led to 7, 8 pins as an output
+* it has a function called blink which take the RValue, BValue which comes form the serialport, it also takes r (which is the fisrt letter sent by the serial)
+### loop function
+* it checks if the serial is availble to be read, then it reads r and rValue and b and Bvlue from the reseved format (R red B blue)
+* if(r==R or r==B) it call blink function
+* if its 'S' or any thing else it turn both led off.